tom-krieger/pxe_install/REFERENCE.md

 Data type: `String`

-The full path and name of the net installer archive.
+The URL including file to download the net installer.

 ##### `os`